Food waste in New Zealand

 Food waste in New Zealand is one of the many environmental issues that is being addressed by industry, individuals and government.

-The total volume of food wasted in New Zealand is not known as food waste has not been investigated at all stages of the supply chain.
-However, research has been undertaken into household food waste, supermarket food waste and hospitality sector food waste.
-The Environment Select Committee held a briefing into foodwaste in 2018.
+The total volume of food wasted in New Zealand is not known, as food waste has not been investigated at all stages of the supply chain.
+However, research has been undertaken into household food waste, retail food waste, and food waste in the hospitality sector.
+The Environment Select Committee held a briefing into food waste in 2018.

 Household food waste

+Small green-topped rubbish bins containing household food waste placed kerbside for collection in central Auckland, alongside recycling and landfill rubbish bins.

 A Waste Not Consulting report to the Ministry for the Environment, "Household Waste Data 2008", calculated that, in 2008, 1,048,993 tonnes of waste were generated by the residential sector, an average of 260 kg per person or 676 kg per household per annum.
 Over 44% of this household waste was organic, with 24.7% (or 258,886 tonnes) of the total being kitchen waste, and 19.6% being greenwaste (205,526 tonnes).

 More detailed research into food waste generated by households, that was disposed of through curbside rubbish collections, was conducted by Waste Not Consulting in 2014 on behalf of WasteMINZ.
 The rubbish bins of 1,402 households were studied with their food waste sorted, weighed and costed.
 The study found that 229,022 tonnes of food is sent to landfill by households annually.
 Of this approximately 50% or 122,547 tonnes is avoidable food waste.
 The national cost of avoidable household food waste disposed of to landfill in 2014/2015 was $872 million pa.
 Eliminating this food waste would have the same effect as reducing equivalent emissions by 325,975 tonnes – equivalent to planting 130,390 trees or taking 118,107 cars off the road for a year.

 Research done by Massey University academics in 2015 found that certain households created more food waste.
 These were households with more young people and households with larger numbers.

 This research was repeated in 2018 with the rubbish bins of 600 households audited.
 The study found that on average, New Zealand households were throwing away 3.15 kg of food a week via their domestic kerbside collection.
 This is down from 3.17 kg of food waste from bin audits conducted in 2014-2015 by Waste Not Consulting.
 Due primarily to population growth over that time period 157,398 tonnes of avoidable food waste is being landfilled each year.

 The average New Zealand household in 2018 wasted $644 worth of food pa approximately 86 kilos.